bredd/byu-itc-252.github.io/Extra/Lab5.md

 2. First, get information on the type of caches your system has.
     * On **Linux**, install **cpuid** with the command `sudo apt install cpuid`.
     * Run **cpuid** and save the output to a text file.
 E.g. `cpuid > cpuid.txt`
-    * Review the information under the "deterministic cache parameters" heading.
-Include in your writeup these specifications: "cache type", "cache level", "fully associative cache", "system coherency line size" (what we call block size), "ways of associativity", and "number of sets"
+    * Review the information under the "deterministic cache parameters" heading if present.
+Include in your writeup these specifications: "cache type", "cache level", "fully associative cache", "system coherency line size" (what we call block size), "ways of associativity", and "number of sets"<br/>Some systems will not have a "deterministic cache parameters" section or the section may be blank.
+Regardless, please report any cache information that's report for your processor or write, "No cache information given" if you cannot find anything useful.
 3. Run the MemoryMountain executable.
     * For Linux, download the executable [from here](LinuxMemoryMountain.tar).
     * Or, if you prefer, build from [the source files](MemoryMountainSource.zip).